 Working on behalf of the German Federal Government, KfW Development Bank is actively shaping the future of modern energy systems and energy infrastructure around the world.

-With the new commitments in 2022, KfW helped around 870,000 people gain access to modern energy for the first time or significantly improved their access.
-Promoting energy efficiency is expected to save over 2,400,000 MWh of energy annually in the coming years.
-In addition, there is over 1,152 MW of additional installed capacity from renewable energies (in about 4,000 GWh of generated energy/year).
+With its new commitments in 2022, KfW’s energy sector is also contributing to providing around 600,000 people with first-time or improved access to a modern energy supply.
+The promotion of energy efficiency is expected to save over 2,400,000 MWh of energy per year in the coming years.
+In addition, it is expected to generate over 1,000 MW of additional installed capacity from renewable energies (around 4,000 GWh of energy generated per year).

-Over EUR 3 billion of KfW Development Bank’s commitments in 2022 were for SDG 7.
-Together with the other business areas of KfW Group which also promote climate-friendly energy generation in Germany and Europe, this makes KfW Group is one of the largest financiers of renewable energy worldwide.
+In 2022, more than EUR 3 billion of KfW Development Bank’s commitments were attributable to SDG 7.
+Together with the other business areas of KfW Group that also promote climate friendly energy production in Germany and Europe, KfW is one of the largest financiers of renewable energies worldwide.